 This is the level of award for an uncomplicated inguinal hernia with no associated injury or permanent damage.

-If you or a loved one has suffered the injuries described above, and someone else is to blame, contact us today.
+If you or a loved one has suffered any organ damage described above, and someone else is to blame, contact us today.
 Call us on [telephon] You can also contact us online by completing our enquiry form.